A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Introduction

 The CNN is then trained to predict the flow field for the local problem within a single subdomain using as inputs geometry information decoded by a signed distance function (SDF) and velocities in a certain boundary region of the subdomain.
+Based on our specific problem assumptions, we investigate the integration of a physics-aware constraint layer into the CNN that scales the predicted velocity fields column-wise such that the flow rate in each cross-section matches a provided inlet flow rate, strictly enforcing flow rate conservation within each subdomain.
 By reducing the size of the problem through the decomposition, the CNN has to learn local and thus simpler dynamics compared to considering the entire geometry at once.
 Now, in order to propagate information between subdomains, a coupling in form of overlaps and exchanged boundary conditions is considered.
 Hence, an alternating Schwarz strategy is implemented in order to enable the global\footnote{For those readers familiar with two-level domain decomposition preconditioners, we note that here the word {\it global} does not relate to a coarse problem but to the original problem.} prediction to converge to an approximation of the flow field for the specific global boundary conditions.
-The key advantage is that the CNN in our approach does not need to be retrained for longer arterial geometries.
+As the CNN thus acts as an inexact, data-driven subdomain solver, it is necessary to define admissible parameter ranges for the geometry and inflow conditions based on the training data and corresponding tests.
+The key advantage of our approach is that the CNN does not need to be retrained for longer arterial geometries.